rradczewski/ymmv/_drafts/socrates-2023.md

 ## Everything (else)

-Apart from organizing a few things (although I decisively reject the title of an organizer as my involvement doesn't come anywhere close to what the "real" organizers pull off each year), there of course have been excellent sessions, hallway chats, rants and discoveries, which I will try to summarize as follows:
+Apart from organizing a few things (although I decisively reject the title of an organizer as my involvement doesn't come anywhere close to what the **real organizers** pull off each year), there of course have been excellent sessions, hallway chats, rants and discoveries, which I will try to summarize as follows:

-### Is Software Architect a dying role?
+### Where did the Software Architects go?

 > The objectification of cultural capital in the form of academic qualifications is one way of neutralizing some of the properties it derives from the fact that, being embodied, it has the same biological limits as its bearer.
 This objectification is what makes the difference between the capital of the autodidact, which may be called into question at any time, or even the cultural capital of the courtier, which can yield only ill- defined profits, of fluctuating value, in the market of high-society exchanges, and the cultural capital academically sanctioned by legally guaranteed qualifications, formally independent of the person of their bearer.
 >